kaiusl/pastel_evening_vscode/README.md

 ## Configuration

 This theme includes various configuration options to easily customize the theme to your liking.
-Check out the extension settings in VSCode itself, they should be relatively self-explanatory.
+Check out the extension settings in VSCode itself, they should be relatively self-explanatory with small description on each option there.
 Also you can see the next section for some examples.

 Note that customization only apply to the main theme variant `Pastel Evening Dark`,